CNFP: Optimizing Cloud-Native Network Function Placement with Diffusion Models on the Cloud Continuum: Diffusion-based solver

 After reaching $t=0$, we have a denoised matrix $\hat{Y}_0$.
-We then apply the placement mask: forbidden entries of $\hat{Y}_0$ are set to $-\infty$, and finally we take a softmax across clouds for each CNF to produce assignment probabilities.

-This yields a matrix of probabilities $p_{m,i}$, where it is chosen the highest-probability cloud for each CNF to form a discrete placement.
+We then apply the placement mask: forbidden entries of $\hat{Y}_0$ are set to $-\infty$, and finally we take a Softmax across clouds for each CNF to produce assignment probabilities.
+This yields a matrix of probabilities $p_{m,i}$, where the highest-probability cloud is chosen for each CNF to form a discrete placement.
 In practice, we generate many samples and pick the one with lowest cost that satisfies all constraints.
+The best-of-$k$ sampling and selection used at inference is summarised in Algorithm~\ref{alg:infer}.